cobalthq/cobalt-api-docs/cobaltApiDocs/content/tokens-refresh.md

 `secret` - note it, as your old token will no longer work.

-If you've forgotten your token, you can always re-authenticate in the Cobalt web app, go to your
-<a href="https://app.cobalt.io/settings/api-token" rel="nofollow">profile</a>, revoke and generate a new token.
+If you've forgotten your token, you can always re-authenticate in the Cobalt web app, go to your [profile](https://app.cobalt.io/settings/api-token), revoke and generate a new token.

 ### HTTP Request